Altitude sickness

 Who is at risk of altitude sickness?

 It is difficult to predict who will be affected by altitude sickness.
-However, your risk is higher:
+However, the following increase the risks:

-If you climb (ascend) to altitude too quickly.
-This may particularly be a risk if you start your trip by flying to an altitude of more than 2750 metres, or 9,000 feet:
+Very quick ascent.
+Travelling to high altitude too quickly significantly increases the risks of altitude sickness.
+This may particularly be a risk if starting the trip by flying to an altitude of more than 2750 metres, or 9,000 feet.

-If you have come from, and are used to living in, a very low altitude.
+Place of origin.
+People who have come from, and are used to living in, a very low altitude are at higher risk of altitude sickness.

 Can altitude sickness be prevented?

 There are a number of things that may help to prevent altitude sickness.
-The best way to try to prevent altitude sickness is to climb (ascend) to higher altitudes slowly.
-This gives time for your body to adjust to conditions (acclimatise).
-It allows your body to cope with lower oxygen levels.
+The best way to try to prevent altitude sickness is to ascend to higher altitudes slowly.
+This gives time for the body to adjust to the conditions (acclimatise).
+It allows the body to cope with lower oxygen levels.
 Different people will acclimatise at different rates.

-There are recommended rates of ascent to altitude to help with adjusting to conditions (acclimatisation):
+There are recommended rates of ascent to altitude to help with acclimatisation:

 If possible, spend at least one night at an 'intermediate' elevation below 3000 metres.